etjones-erisyon/reflex_mypy_example/README.md

 # Reflex Mypy Example
 This is a minimal example to show how normal, by-the-docs Reflex code causes Mypy to fail.
+It's linked to [Issue 3374](https://github.com/reflex-dev/reflex/issues/3374) in the Reflex repo.

 ## How to reproduce
 1. Clone this repository